documentationfor yFiles for HTML 3.0.0.1

 }

-Data which can be deserialized by the GraphMLIOHandler can be parsed using IWriteContext’s deserialize<T> method.
+Data that can be deserialized by the GraphMLIOHandler can be parsed using IWriteContext’s deserialize<T> method.

 Registering Custom I/O Handlers

-Input and output handlers are registered at a GraphMLIOHandler during initialization by means of event handlers.
-Event handlers for both output handlers and input handlers may be registered using methods QueryOutputHandlers and QueryInputHandlers, respectively.
-The events are invoked by GraphMLIOHandler dynamically, i.e., at the time of writing or reading.
+Input and output handlers are registered with a GraphMLIOHandler during initialization using event handlers.
+You can register event handlers for both output and input handlers using the query-output-handlers and query-input-handlers methods, respectively.
+The events are invoked by GraphMLIOHandler dynamically, that is, at the time of writing or reading.

 Attaching output handlers to a GraphMLIOHandler instance